precice/precice.github.io/pages/community/precice-workshop-2022.md

 * 12:30 - 13:30 CET Break (Offline)
 * 13:30 - 15:00 CET preCICE Course III (Main Hall)

-  <details class="workshop-event" id="courseIII"><summary>preCICE Course III: Implicit coupling for Conjugate Heat Transfer</summary>
+  <details class="workshop-event" id="courseIII"><summary>preCICE Course III: Implicit Coupling</summary>
   <p>Instructors: <a href="https://www.in.tum.de/en/i05/people/personen/gerasimos-chourdakis/">Gerasimos Chourdakis</a>, <a href="https://www.simtech.uni-stuttgart.de/exc/people/Uekermann/">Benjamin Uekermann</a><br/>
   Affiliation: Technical University of Munich, University of Stuttgart, preCICE developers.</p>
-  <p>A hands-on introduction to implicit coupling details in preCICE, recommended for new users that want to learn how to make their coupled simulations more accurate and numerically efficient.</p>
+  <p>A hands-on introduction to preCICE, recommended for new users that want to learn how to couple their own codes.</p>
-  <p>We couple OpenFOAM and Nutils for Conjugate Heat Transfer, discussing the basic methods of the preCICE API and the structure of the configuration file.
-We will then also look into tools useful for developing and debugging coupled simulations.</p>
-  <p>This course requires preCICE v2.3.0, Python 3.6 or newer, the Python bindings, Nutils 6, OpenFOAM (e.g. v2112), the latest OpenFOAM adapter, and ParaView.
-If you prefer to try everything in a Virtual Machine, you can use the <a href="https://app.vagrantup.com/precice/boxes/precice-vm">Vagrant Box</a> (VirtualBox image) <a href="https://app.vagrantup.com/precice/boxes/precice-vm">precice/precice-vm</a>.</p>
-  <p>If you are new to preCICE, see "preCICE Course I" and "preCICE Course II" first.
-If you already understand the basics of an adapter, you can directly start here.
+  <p>In this third part, we use a conjugate heat conduction scenario coupling OpenFOAM with Nutils to study implicit coupling.</p>
+  <p>If you do not use the <a href="https://precice.org/installation-vm.html">preCICE Demo Virtual Machine</a>, you additionally require Nutils 6, OpenFOAM (e.g. v2112), and the latest OpenFOAM adapter for this part.</p>
   </details>

-* 14:30 - 15:00 CET Speakers in breakout rooms for Q&A
 * 15:00 - 16:00 CET Break (Offline)
 * 16:00 - 17:00 CET Workshop feedback (Main Hall)
   * The World Café-styled feedback session provides the chance for participants to give feedback on the virtual workshop, the usability of preCICE, the support program, and the community in general.
 Participants are divided into breakout rooms, where a moderator presents a shared pad and motivate the discussion.